-IFRS 9, Financial Instruments, which covers the classification and measurement of financial assets as part of its project to replace IAS 39, "Financial Instruments: Recognition and Measurement."
+New standard IFRS 9, Financial Instruments, which covers the classification and measurement of financial assets as part of its project to replace IAS 39, "Financial Instruments: Recognition and Measurement."
 In October 2010, the requirements for classifying and measuring financial liabilities were added to IFRS 9.
 Under this guidance, entities have the option to recognize financial liabilities at fair value through earnings.
 If this option is elected, entitles would be required to reverse the portion of the fair value change due to own credit risk out of earnings and recognize the change in other comprehensive income.
-IFRS 9 is effective for the Company on January 1, 2013.
-Early adoption is permitted and the standard is required to be applied retrospectively.
-There will be no significant impact on the Company upon implementation of the issued standard.
+This standard is effective for accounting periods beginning on or after January 1, 2015